7 Telltale Signs of a Bad Window Installation Job in Your Wake County, NC Home

 An expansion joint is the space left around the window to account for changes in materials around the window as they expand and contract with the weather.

-For most window projects, we recommend and install an expansion joint of 5/16 inch.
+For most window projects, we recommend installing an expansion joint of 5/16 inch.

 On the other hand, too small of a gap will cause the window frame to bow when it tries to expand but has no room to do so.
 This leads to many of the issues we’ve described above.